 Good drinking water should contain minerals.
 De-ionisation, reverse osmosis and distillation work too well here, so one should ideally add selected trace minerals and nutrients back into the water after purification.
 The functions of minerals are highly interrelated to each other and to vitamins, hormones and enzymes.
 As a rough guideline good drinking water should contain traces of calcium, magnesium, sodium, potassium, bicarbonate, sulphate, chloride, nitrate, fluoride and iron, and as many trace elements as possible.

 Choose your water filter carefully.
 Some filters change nitrates into nitrites or push ammonia levels over the maximum limit due to high spiking of nitrates.
 Few filters can reduce sodium levels, and some filters actually increase the level of sodium and zinc above the recommended limit.
-Unfortunately, space limits us from exploring ultraviolet filtration, purifying water using ozone and super-ionised waters.
+In a future article we will explore ultraviolet filtration, purifying water using ozone and super-ionised waters.

 Can drinking such pure water leach minerals from our bodies?
 The answer seems to be ‘no’.
 Most inorganic minerals will be collected by the body’s water, blood and lymph systems to be eliminated through excretory channels.
 The accumulation of inorganic minerals over one’s lifetime can cause stiffness in the joints, hardening of the arteries, kidney stones, gallstones and occlusions (blockages) of the arteries, microscopic capillaries and other passages in which liquids flow through our body.
 The benefit is that pure water flushes inorganic minerals from our bodies.
 Such minerals, having been rejected by the cells of the body, are of no value.2